 These lesions will contain the fungus.
 They are evidence of a widespread infection.

-Because the symptoms of valley fever can be so varied from patient to patient, your doctor may not be able to diagnosis it on symptoms alone.
-To pinpoint the infection, you must have a test that identifies the Coccidioides immitis fungus in your body.
+Because the symptoms of valley fever can be so varied from person to person, your doctor may not be able to diagnose it on symptoms alone.
+To pinpoint the infection, you must have a test that identifies the Coccidioides immitis or Coccidioides posadasii fungus in your body.

 A blood test can detect antibodies specific to the fungus.
-Your doctor may also want to take a sample of your sputum, which is the secretion from your airways.
-If you are infected, the fungus will be seen in the sample.
+Your doctor may also want to take a sample of your sputum, which is the thick fluid secreted in your airways if you get infected.
+The fungus can be seen in the sample.

-Antifungal medications are used for the skin lesions associated with coccidioidomycosis.
+Antifungal medications are used to treat the skin lesions associated with coccidioidomycosis.

 In the dissemination phase, treatment is necessary.
-Antifungal medication can be given topically, in an IV, or in pill form.
+Antifungal medication can be given topically (applied to the skin), intravenously (injected), or in pill form.
 If you have a suppressed or weakened immune system, you may need long-term treatment.
 You may also need antibiotics to treat any infections in the broken skin of the lesions.

 The outlook for the lesions associated with valley fever depends upon the stage of infection and the state of your immune system.
 If you have a primary infection and are healthy, the outlook is excellent.
 Symptoms will usually disappear within two to six weeks.
 If you have a compromised immune system or a disseminated infection, recovery can take up to a year and is less certain.
 In rare cases, valley fever can be fatal.